We may earn a small affiliate commission when you buy through links in our articles.

 However, animals have had a more nebulous role in Grand Theft Auto games.
 GTA 5, which released in 2013, featured a limited selection of animals and, while GTA 5 had a set of hunting missions, there were no collectible materials which you could then sell.

-Similarly, it doesn’t seem likely that Lucia or Jason will be skinning animals by the side of the road (not unless GTA 6 allows you to cook roadkill).
+Similarly, it doesn’t seem likely that Lucia or Jason will be skinning animals by the side of the road (not unless GTA 6 allows you to cook roadkill) considering their clear desire to live a rich, if fast, life.

 Ultimately, it’ll be some time before Rockstar Games gives official word on how animals will play a part in their upcoming Grand Theft Auto experience, but we’ll keep our eyes peeled for any GTA 6 leaks and rumors that might shed more light on how animals fit into GTA 6.